gfouda/Giovany-Fouda/README.md

 ### 👋 Hi, I'm Giovany Fouda

-I'm a Computer Science sophomore at the University of Central Arkansas 🇨🇲🇺🇸
+I'm a Computer Science sophomore at the University of Central Arkansas University, I’m a motivated Computer Science student with a strong interest in software development, problem-solving, and building real-world applications.
-Aspiring software engineer with a passion for tech, teamwork, and learning by doing.
+I enjoy learning by doing and collaborating in team environments to create efficient and scalable solutions.

 ---